My Future, My Choice - For Foster Parents

-Young adults who turned 18 while residing in licensed care and who have spent a total of six months in licensed out-of-home care.
+Young adults who turned 18 while in the legal custody of the Department of Children and Families and who have spent a total of six months in licensed out-of-home care.

 Young adults who were adopted after the age of 16 from foster care, or placed with a court-approved dependency guardian, after spending at least 6 months in licensed care within the 12 months immediately preceding such placement or adoption.